QuantumNuke75/Unofficial-Modding-Guide/map_modding/mapmodding.md

 ### Lighting

 Include at least one light if not using the "sun" light standard to the scene.
 This helps bake the correct lightdata on your geometry.
 Without any light you can sometimes recieve weird shadow artifacts or weird colors.
 This also helps those weird people who don't put any attachments on their guns.

+I added the GoodSky asset pack from UE4 Marketplace into the template, because it's really handy to configure day/night using it; even adding a thunderstorm in a few clicks.
+In addition to that you'd need to place a Directional Light into the level for the actual light.

 You can add multiple lights in your scene, but adjust the Attenuation Radius so that too many don't overlap.
 UE4 is very limited when it comes to light overlapping, so you'll need to tinker with this to get a good feel for it.
 If a red X is displayed on the light it will not render in the final product or be glitched.